shcaba/Sebastes_melanops_WA/Document/_main.md

 Recent removals since 2017 have been at or below the point estimate of potential long-term yields calculated using an $\text{SPR}_{50\%}$ reference point (Figure \ref{fig:1-spr}), leading to a  population that has continued to increase over recent years with the assistance of above average recruitment between 2003-2014, despite below average recruitment starting in 2015.
 The equilibrium estimates of yield relative to biomass based on a steepness value fixed at 0.72 are provided in Figure \ref{fig:yield}, where vertical dashed lines indicate the estimate of fraction unfished at the start of 2023 (current) and the estimated management targets calculated based on the relative target biomass (B target), the SPR target, and the maximum sustainable yield (MSY).

 The 2023 spawning biomass relative to unfished equilibrium spawning biomass, based on the 2022 fishing year, is 46%, above the management target of 40% of unfished spawning output.
 The relative biomass and the ratio of the estimated SPR to the management target ($\text{SPR}_{50\%}$) across all model years are shown in Figure \ref{fig:phase} where warmer colors (red) represent early years and colder colors (blue) represent recent years.
 There have been periods where the stock status has decreased below the target and limit relative biomass, and fishing intensity has been higher than the target fishing intensity based on $\text{SPR}_{50\%}$.

+## Management performance

+Black Rockfish removals have been below the equivalent Annual Catch Limit (ACL) over the recent decade (Table \ref{tab:manage}).
+The ACL declined in 2017 relative to earlier years based on the 2015 assessment of Black Rockfish [@cope_assessments_2016].
+In the last ten years, catches peaked in 2016 at 369 mt.
+Since then catches have declined to a recent low of 130 mt in 2020 with the catches in the final two model years remaining low with 197 mt in 2021 and 166 mt in 2022.
+The OFL has not been exceeded in any year over the past 10 years.

 ## Unresolved Problems and Major Uncertainties